taylorlapeyre/basicwardrobe.info/_includes/tops.md

 ### Oxford Button Downs
 ![](/assets/images/ocbd.png)

-The oxford button down is a staple of modern male fashion, and a clothing item that every man should take seriously.
-Oxfords are great for the winter months and are easily paired with chinos, jeans, and jackets.
+The oxford button down is a staple of male fashion, and an item that every man should wear judiciously.
+Oxfords are great year-round and are easily paired with chinos, jeans, and jackets.
 The most important aspect of a button down is the fit of the shirt.
 When choosing an Oxford, look for a tailored cut and a thick collar.

 *Suggestions:*